twardoch/multinpainter-py/README.md

 SYNOPSIS
     multinpainter-py IMAGE OUTPUT WIDTH HEIGHT <flags>

+DESCRIPTION
+    Perform iterative inpainting on an image file using OpenAI's DALL-E 2 model.

 POSITIONAL ARGUMENTS
     IMAGE
+        Type: str
+        Path to the input image file.
     OUTPUT
+        Type: str
+        Path to the output image file.
     WIDTH
+        Type: int
+        Width of the output image in pixels.
     HEIGHT
+        Type: int
+        Height of the output image in pixels.

 FLAGS
     -p, --prompt=PROMPT
-        Type: Optional[]
+        Type: Optional[str]
         Default: None
+        A prompt to guide the image generation.
     -f, --fallback=FALLBACK
-        Type: Optional[]
+        Type: Optional[str]
         Default: None
+        A fallback prompt to use if no human is found in the image.
+        If not provided but `humans` is specified, the tool will autogenerate the fallback prompt based on the main prompt.
     --step=STEP
+        Type: Optional[int]
-        Default: 512
+        Default: None
+        The step size in pixels to move the window during the inpainting process.
+If not provided, the window will move by half the square size.
+Defaults to None.
     --square=SQUARE
+        Type: int
         Default: 1024
+        The size of the square window to use for inpainting.
+        Must be 1024 (default) or 512 or 256.
     -h, --humans=HUMANS
+        Type: bool
         Default: False
+        If specified, the algorithm will detect humans and apply the main prompt for squares with a human, and the fallback prompt for squares without a human.
     -v, --verbose=VERBOSE
+        Type: bool
         Default: False
+        If specified, prints verbose info.
     -a, --api_key=API_KEY
-        Type: Optional[]
+        Type: Optional[str]
         Default: None
+        Your OpenAI API key.
+If not provided, the API key will be read from the OPENAI_API_KEY environment variable.

 NOTES
     You can also use flags syntax for POSITIONAL ARGUMENTS
 ```

 See below for explanation of the arguments.

 You can also use `python3 -m multinpainter` instead of `multinpainter-py`.

 In Python, you can also do: